Can Interpretation Predict Behavior on Unseen Data?: Change in OOD and ID Accuracy After Ablating Heads

 \section{Change in OOD and ID Accuracy After Ablating Heads}

-Ablating either ID or OOD Sign-matching heads and Negative-depth detecting heads, has little to no effect on ID accuracy (Figures \ref{fig:id-head-ablate} and \ref{fig:ood-head-ablate}, left panels).
-The maximum effect of ablating an ID or OOD head type on the ID data is 77/1000, both for Negative-Depth detectors, but the median impact is around 10/1000 for all classified head types.
-Across ID head types, ablation tends to decrease OOD accuracy, but for OOD head types, as seen in Figure \ref{fig:scatter_plot_multilayers}, ablating negative-depth heads decreases while ablating sign-matching heads increases OOD accuracy (Figures \ref{fig:id-head-ablate} and \ref{fig:ood-head-ablate}, right panels).
+Ablating hierarchical heads has little to no effect on ID accuracy (Figures \ref{fig:id-head-ablate} for ID hierarchical heads and \ref{fig:ood-head-ablate} for OOD hierarchical heads, left panels).
+The maximum effect of ablating an ID or OOD head type on the ID data is 77/1000, both for violation detectors, but the median impact is around 10/1000 for all classified head types.
+Across ID head types, ablation tends to decrease OOD accuracy, but for OOD head types, as seen in Figure \ref{fig:scatter_plot_multilayers}, ablating violation detecting heads decreases while ablating sign-matching heads increases OOD accuracy (Figures \ref{fig:id-head-ablate} and \ref{fig:ood-head-ablate}, right panels).